ExplainableML/eml_website/content/team/shuchen-wu.md

 ---

 # Profile
-Shuchen Wu currently is a Shanahan Foundation Fellow at the Allen Institute and the University of Washington.
+Shuchen Wu is a Shanahan Foundation Fellow at the Allen Institute and the University of Washington.
 Prior to that, she conducted her PhD in Max Planck Institute for Biological Cybernetics, mentored by Eric Schulz, Peter Dayan, and Felix Wichmann.
 She received her master's degree at the Institute of Neuroinformatics in the University & ETH Zurich, and her bachelor's degree from the University of Rochester.